1948 Winter Olympics

 The 1948 Winter Olympics, officially known as the V Olympic Winter Games (V. Olympische Winterspiele; V^{es} Jeux olympiques d'hiver; V Giochi olimpici invernali; V Gieus olimpics d'enviern) and commonly known as St. Moritz 1948 (Saint-Moritz 1948; San Murezzan 1948), were a winter multi-sport event held from 30 January to 8 February 1948 in St. Moritz, Switzerland.
 The Games were the first to be celebrated after World War II; it had been twelve years since the last Winter Games in 1936.

 From the selection of a host city in a neutral country to the exclusion of Japan and Germany, the political atmosphere of the post-war world was inescapable during the 1948 Games.
 The organizing committee faced several challenges due to the lack of financial and human resources consumed by the war.
 These were the first of two winter Olympic Games under the IOC presidency of Sigfrid Edström.

-There were 28 nations that marched in the opening ceremonies on 30 January 1948.
-Bibi Torriani played for the Switzerland men's national ice hockey team, and became the first ice hockey player to recite the Olympic Oath on behalf of all athletes.
+28 nations marched in the opening ceremonies on 30 January 1948.
+Bibi Torriani played for the Switzerland men's national ice hockey team and became the first ice hockey player to recite the Olympic Oath on behalf of all athletes.
 Nearly 670 athletes competed in 22 events in four sports.
 The 1948 Games also featured two demonstration sports: military patrol, which later became the biathlon, and winter pentathlon, which was discontinued after these Games.
 Notable performances were turned in by figure skaters Dick Button and Barbara Ann Scott and skier Henri Oreiller.
-Most of the athletic venues were already in existence from the first time St. Moritz hosted the Winter Games in 1928.
-All of the venues were outdoors, which meant the Games were heavily dependent on favorable weather conditions.
+Most athletic venues have existed since St. Moritz first hosted the Winter Games in 1928.
+All the venues were outdoors, meaning the Games were heavily dependent on favorable weather conditions.

 Host city selection

-The IOC selected St. Moritz to host the 1948 Games by acclamation at the 40 general session in Lausanne, Switzerland, on September 6, 1946.
+The IOC selected St. Moritz to host the 1948 Games by acclamation at the 40 general session in Lausanne, Switzerland, on 6 September 1946.
 The selection process consisted of two bids, and saw St. Moritz be selected ahead of Lake Placid, New York, United States.
-St. Moritz was chosen due to the fact that all of the venues of the 1928 Winter Olympics were available and the Swiss resort could organise the Games much quicker than any other city except for 1936 host Garmish-Partenkirchen which was not considered.
+St. Moritz was chosen because all of the venues of the 1928 Winter Olympics were available, and the Swiss resort could organize the Games much quicker than any other city except for 1936 host Garmisch-Partenkirchen which was not considered.
 Despite the existence of many of the 1928 sites, it was still a difficult task to organize a Winter Olympic Games in less than 18 months.